 codefresh.yml file to execute your build.
 The

-codefresh.yml can be basic, or include intricate build specifications.
+codefresh.yml can be basic or it can include intricate build specifications.

 A YAML file is comprised of a series of steps that are executed in the order in which they are specified.

-You must define a step type for each step.
+You must define a step type for each step, unless you are using a freestyle step.
 Each step uses Docker images and containers as facilitators for execution.
 For example, the Freestyle step spins up a container and executes the specified shell commands from the YAML file.

 Steps chaining and referencing is possible due to implementation of variables in yml file - read more on relevant section